Radla/voltcraft-sem-3600bt/README.md

 ### Overload mode

 You can define an action in case that the smart energy meter exceeds a limit in terms of power consumption.
-In this example the socket turn off immediately in case that power consumption gets higher that 1000 Watts:
+In this example the socket turns off immediately in case that power consumption gets higher that 1000 Watts:

 ```
 $ ./vc-sem.exp Lam --overload 1000 off --print